 More people googled "move to canada" following the victory of President Trump on November 2016 than ever before.
 But immigration from the United States is not - and never has been - one way traffic

 Distressed Americans who were looking to flee from Trump's America swamped Google in November, and even crashed the official Canadian government immigration website temporarily.
-However, it looks like the stready stream of UK nationals looking to over over the pond has only gone up.
+However, it looks like the stready stream of UK nationals looking to move over the pond has only gone up.

 That’s according to our own figures which shows that emigration to the United States is up around 20 per cent since President Trump won the election on November 8th.